Best Small Cap Stocks to Buy in 2022

 I’ve done a little homework for you below.
 And underneath that, I’ll show you what kind of things to look for in a small cap stock.

-The following companies range from $300 million to $2 billion in market cap…
+The following companies range from a few hundred million to $2 billion in market cap…

 Three Best Small Cap Stocks